MicrosoftDocs/sql-docs/docs/reporting-services/custom-assemblies/deploying-a-custom-assembly.md

 > [!NOTE]
 >  There are two preview modes for Report Designer: the Preview tab and the pop-up preview window that is launched when your report project is started in **DebugLocal** mode.
 The Preview tab executes all report expressions using the **FullTrust** permission set and does not apply security policy settings.
 The pop-up preview window is meant to simulate the report server functionality and therefore has a policy configuration file that you or an administrator must modify to use custom assemblies in Report Designer.
 This pop-up preview also locks the custom assembly.
 Therefore, you need to close the preview window in order to modify or update your custom assembly code.

-## To deploy a custom assembly in Reporting Services
+## Deploy a custom assembly in Reporting Services

 1. Copy your custom assembly from your build location to the report server bin folder or the Report Designer folder.